CHURCH OF THE BRETHREN

 The intention of the 2019 Volunteer Interest Survey is to match interests to the many positions that help us carry out our mission of Practicing Peace, Service & Openness to All.

 The Gifts Discernment Committee, Pastors and Office will receive this information.
 We want 100% participation!
-Click here to fill out the survey.
+The link to this survey has been disconnected at this time, it will be reconnected soon.
 It should take approximately 3 minutes to complete.
 Paper versions are available in the office/in the narthex.
 All church attenders are invited to complete this questionnaire.